 Article 2 Gathering Charge and Payment

 Section 4.1 Gathering Fee.
-The gathering fee ("Gathering Fee") for Gathering Services shall be $0.45 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s).
+The gathering fee ("Gathering Fee") for Gathering Services shall be $0.45 per Mcf, plus actual fuel and shrinkage not to exceed seven percent (7%), for Owner's quantity of gas as measured at the Measurement Points(s).
+If the cumulative volume of gas produced by Owner under the Reserve Commitment Area and gathered by Gatherer hereunder equals fifteen (15) Bcf by December 31, 2000, or twenty-six (26) Bcf by December 31, 2001, or thirty-four (34) Bcf by December 31, 2002 then the Gathering Fee shall be reduced by $0.05 per Mcf for volumes delivered thereafter.

 Section 4.2 Default on Payment.
-In the event that Owner is in default on payment of any amount due for Gathering Services rendered hereunder for a period of thirty (30) Days, then upon fifteen (15) Days written notice, Gatherer may at its election suspend Gathering Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen-Day notice period.
+In the event that Owner is in default on payment of any amount due for Gathering Services rendered hereunder for a period of thirty (30) Days, then upon fifteen (15) Days written notice, Gatherer may at its election suspend Gathering Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen-Day notice period; provided, however, if Owner shall, in good faith, dispute the amount due or part thereof and shall pay such amounts as it concedes to be correct, no suspension or termination shall be permitted.
 Any termination of this Agreement pursuant to the provisions of this Section 4.2 shall be without waiver of or prejudice to any remedy to which Gatherer may be entitled pursuant to this Agreement.

 (Blue Text is "hidden")